cmc1975/2020-4-29-git_colaboration-cmc/README.md

   	- Make sure you don't nest this command in another repository
 	- just like git init  do this only once per repository

+##  rebasing

+-git rebase <branch>  if b is mtr, replay will auto merge if possible -potentially deal with conflicts.